Amit01k/Appointment_booking/README.md

 ### PUT /user/:id
 - Update a user by changing new input enter by user.
+- Send jsonwebtoken form headers x-api-key="jsonwebtoken".
+- By jsonwebtoken you will authorized to perform create ,update and delete operation
 - Checking if the user exists (must have isDeleted false and is present in collection).
 If it doesn't, return an HTTP status 404 with a response body like [this](#error-response-structure)
 - Return an HTTP status 200 if updated successfully with a body like [this](#successful-response-structure)
 - response return the updated user document.